Miniatures on Open Quantum Systems: Tomita--Takesaki theory

 One of the key results in the theory of $W^\ast$-algebras is the following.

 \begin{theorem}Any $W^\ast$-algebra $\fM$ has a faithful standard representation.
 Moreover, this representation is unique, up to unitary equivalence. \end{theorem}

-If $\fM$ is \ul{separable}, then it has a faithful normal state $\omega$, and it follows from Theorem~\ref{coneess} that the corresponding GNS representation is standard.
-This is in particular the case for von Neumann algebras over separable Hilbert spaces which are most often encountered in physical applications.
-See~\cite{Stratila1979} for the general case.
+If the von Neumann algebra $\fM$ is such that any family of mutually orthogonal projections is at most countably infinite, then it has a faithful normal state $\omega$, and it follows from Theorem~\ref{coneess} that the corresponding GNS representation is standard.
+This applies, in particular, to many von Neumann algebras arising in physical applications.
+See~\cite[Proposition~2.5.6]{Bratteli1987}, and~\cite{Stratila1979} for the general case.

 The standard representation has two properties which are of crucial importance in the study of quantum dynamical systems.
 The first one concerns normal states.

 \begin{theorem} Let $(\cH,\pi,J,\cH_+)$ be a standard representation of $\fM$.
 Any normal state $\omega$ on $\fM$ has a unique vector representative $\Phi_\omega\in\cH_+$ such that $\omega(A)=(\Phi_\omega|\pi(A)\Phi_\omega)$.
 Moreover,